countable-web/ops-manual/peopleops/DOING_YOUR_JOB.rst

 **Purpose**

 Describing the processes and norms of getting our jobs done at Countable.
-Make sure to check out our `Onboarding Guide <../ONBOARDING_GUIDE.html>`__ first!
+Make sure to check out our :doc:`/peopleops/ONBOARDING_GUIDE` first!

 **Scope**